99003716/PythonMiniProject/README.md

 # PythonMiniProject
-This is a Mini Python Project in Ticket Booking
+This is an Automatic Ticket booking application developed using Python.